expverhno3/leetcode-repo/README.md

 - id: 108
 - name: convert-sorted-array-to-binary-search-tree
 - tag: Tree, Binary Search Tree, Array, Divide and Conquer, Binary Tree
+- how
+  - use number at the middle as root
+  - recursively use sub-array until sub-array is empty

 ### 验证二叉搜索树